 I’ve split this article into two:

-2. How To Use Carb Cycling To Build Muscle: Growth Phase (This article)
+1. How To Use Carb Cycling To Build Muscle: Reset Phase (this article)

-I suggest starting with the RESET PHASE article first.
+I suggest starting with the RESET PHASE article (this one) first.
 As this will give you a better understanding of the growth phase.

 In this post...